alpdevx/G/README.md

 - To support a video series with matching source code
 - To teach the structure of a modern HTML document
 - To help you build a strong foundation for web development

-## 📁 Folder Structure

-Each folder or file in this repository corresponds to a specific lesson.
-They are organized in the same order as the video series.